Aahzymandius/python/my-first-api/readme.md

     kubectl apply -f db-fill.yaml

+Note that the db-fill job will clean itself up 5 minutes after completion.
+The 5 minute window allows you time to inspect the pod or review container logs.

 ## 5. Deploy the API

 Deploy the APIfrontends; **make sure to update the yaml with the people and person images**